Skip to main content

 5 Day Money-Back Commitment

-Paralegals are an important part of the legal profession.
+Paralegals are an important part of the legal team.
 They work alongside attorneys to provide legal assistance to clients.
-They perform a range of tasks, including drafting legal documents, conducting research, and communicating with clients.
-While there are many benefits to being a paralegal, there are also some drawbacks.
+They perform a range of tasks, including drafting legal documents (e.g., contracts, pleadings), conducting research, interviewing clients and witnesses, managing case files, and preparing documents for trials and hearings.
+Despite their valuable legal support, they are not legally authorized to provide legal advice or represent clients in legal matters.

 Pros of Being a Paralegal

-• As a paralegal, you can earn a good salary and may even have a high level benefits package.
-According to the Bureau of Labor Statistics, the median annual wage for paralegals and legal assistants was $56,230 in June 2022.
-Paralegals may also receive benefits such as health insurance, retirement plans, and paid time off.
+• As a paralegal, you can earn a good salary.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for paralegals and legal assistants is $61,010.
+The top five highest-paying states for paralegals include the District of Columbia (DC), California, New York, Washington, and Massachusetts.
+Your exact salary will depend on a varity of factors, including location, specialty, experience, and education level.
+Beyond your annual salary expectation, you also may receive benefits such as health insurance, retirement plans, and paid time off.

 • Opportunities for Career Growth